This post may contain affiliate links. Please read our disclosure policy.

 This is my mom’s original recipe that we’ve always used.

 - Pick through the beans looking for dirt and debris.
-Beans grown in the ground so it’s common to find a few small rocks and dirt mixed in.
-Rinse the beans and place them in a large pot, then cover with water and let sit overnight.
+Beans are grown in the ground so it’s common to find a few small rocks and dirt mixed in.
+Rinse the beans and place them in a large pot or dutch oven, then cover with water and let sit overnight.
 The overnight soak softens the beans so they will cook faster.

 Slow Cooker Navy Bean Soup